antoinedang/URDFit/README.md

 Overall: urdfit will be self-contained python library

 experiment script can be one or a few python scripts in experiment folder (no need to make a package)

+Installation (Windows) (other platforms might require different installation steps):

+`conda create -n urdfit-env python=3.11`

+`conda activate urdfit-env`

+`pip install -r requirements.txt`

+`pip install -e .`

+NOTE: Only accepts MJCF files, but you can use `urdf2mjcf path/to/your/robot.urdf` to convert a URDF to MJCF format. (already included in requirements.txt)